 Pen testing can be performed manually or the process can be automated through software applications but the goal of a penetration test is to identify and ethically exploit any weaknesses in the security of a business’s computer systems, networks or applications to help mitigate the risk of potential cybersecurity breaches.

 Regular pen testing is a crucial component of cybersecurity, offering businesses visibility of real-world security vulnerabilities.
-Testing can help business to:
+Testing can help businesses to:

 - Identify vulnerabilities before cybercriminals